ds-wizard/docs/docs/dev/roadmap.rst

 ..
 NOTE::

-   DSW is currently being actively developed with montly releases.
+   DSW is currently being actively developed with monthly releases.
 Backlog is being highly affected by provided feedback, community needs, and discussion with our key users.

 Planned
 =======